vbarrera/helper_code/create_project/README.md

 `gh --version`

+## Note on linux server:

+If brew doesn't work, download binary from https://github.com/cli/cli/releases and add binary to your PATH.

 Authenticate to github:

 `gh auth login` (recommended: If you're on a server, follow instructions to generate a token).